 Step 4: Search for the universal truth.
 Seek out knowledge everywhere you can.
 Read books.
 Watch documentaries.
 Have stimulating conversations.
 Begin to sort bullshit from valuable information.

 Raise your standards.
 Ask for more.
 Stand up for yourself.
 Expect more from others.
 Reject the status quo.
 Be less like others and more like yourself.

 If you do steps one through three correctly, step four will happen naturally over time.
 It is more a matter of refining who you are through the pursuit of pure knowledge than it is a conscious effort to be a different person.

 Remember that societal change begins with the individual.
-When you make conscious efforts to become aware of your ignorance and stamp it out wherever possible, your actions will rub off on those closest to you, and it will spark a domino effect of change.
+There’s a domino effect to increases in awareness.
+When you make conscious efforts to become aware of your ignorance and stamp it out wherever possible, your actions will rub off on those closest to you.

 And after reading all of this, I may have come off as an arrogant know-it-all preaching from my soapbox.

 Don’t get me wrong; I’m not a perfect individual by any means.
 I have my own faults and flaws that I struggle with every day.
 If I seem overbearing it’s because of the fervor I have to do good and make the world a better place.

 I don’t know much, but I do know that there’s enough bullshit in the world without my help.
 The least I can do is work to get rid of it.